shahin-m-hashim/react-hybrid-form/README.md

 ### Dedicated Field Components:-

 Each field component is specialized for its input type, offering a consistent API and handling common validation requirements.
+All fields require a name prop and a ref prop attached to register function.
+The name specified in the field should match the name passed to the register function.

 1. Standard Input Field:

-   **Requires** - name, type and must have either a label or a placeholder.

    ```
    <InputField
-      type="text"
-      name="username"
+      name="username" // required
-      placeholder="Username"
+      defaultValue="" // optional and defaults to ""
+      type="text" // default is text
+      validate={validationFn()} // optional
-      ref={register("username")}
+      ref={register("username")} // required
+      placeholder="username" // optional if label is provided
+      label="Username: " // optional if placeholder is provided
    />
    ```